oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 "[Information Engineering](#ie)", which at one time referred to [data modeling](#datamod) but is now more closely aligned with information theory and machine learning.
 Ackoff's [Knowlege Hierarchy](#diek) defines data as "symbols that are properties of observables" and informally calls information "descriptions inferred from data".
+This specification uses the terminology shown in Figure 1: a data model represents the bits and bytes stored, processed and communicated by applications, while conceptual and logical models represent knowledge about real-world entities.

 JADN formalizes the relationship between information and data, creating a standardized technology-agnostic information modeling layer that lies between the traditional logical data model and multiple technology-specific physical data models.